deployKF/website/content/guides/tools/external-mysql.md

 # Connect an external MySQL Database

-This guide explains how to __use an external MySQL database__ with deployKF.
+This guide explains how to connect an __external MySQL database__ with deployKF.

 ---